asimonder/asimonder.github.io/_pages/about.md

 Welcome to the **Marine Aero- and Hydrodynamics Laboratory**, led by [Dr. Asim Önder](/pi/) in the [Department of Marine Environment and Engineering](https://maev.nsysu.edu.tw/?Lang=en) at [National Sun Yat-sen University](https://www.nsysu.edu.tw/).

-Our lab integrates fundamental theory, advanced numerical algorithms, and high-fidelity simulations to study the complex, multi-scale interactions of air, sea, and marine structures.
+Our lab integrates fundamental theory, advanced numerical algorithms, and high-fidelity simulations to study the complex interactions of air, sea, and marine structures.
 Our mission is to transform process-based understanding into solutions for critical challenges in offshore renewable energy, coastal resilience, and climate science.

 The current research interests include:
 - <b> Air-sea interactions</b>: wind-wave interactions, gas and heat exchange, Langmuir circulations